Jennie Thornley Clarke: Career

 Immediately elected to the chair of Latin in the State Industrial College in Mississippi, she remained there until called to the same chair in the Georgia College & State University in Milledgeville.
 Her extraordinary memory seemed to contain a whole library, and every line of Virgil or Horace recalled to her a wealth of illustrations from ancient and modern English poets.
 This exceptional acquaintance with poetry, coupled with her ability and experience as a critic, made her singularly fit for the task she undertook, that of collecting the highlights of southern poetry in a volume under the title of Songs of the South.
 She wrote for many periodicals, chiefly educational.

-Songs of the South

-Songs of the South.
-Choice Selections from Southern Poets from Colonial Times to the Present Day (Lippincott, 1896) was collected and edited by Clarke.
-It included an appendix of brief biographical notes.
-The volume was said to have decided interest.
-About 150 southern poets were represented by one or more poems, including Poe, Piatt, Ryan, Welby, Lanier, Hayne, Harney, and various others.
-In an introduction, Harris, said: "So far as the writer knows, this volume is the first of American anthologies devoted wholly to verses produced by southern writers.
-There have been collections of the war poetry of the south, and there are others that deal with all forms of southern literary talent, but the following pages are given over entirely to collections from the writings of those who have made contributions to American verse."

 Death

-She died in Winston-Salem, December 27, 1924.
+Clarke died in Winston-Salem on December 27, 1924.

+Awards and honors

+The Normal College at Nashville awarded her a silver medal in 1889.